-As part of the MSTI curriculum, students work closely with GIX Consortium members and other faculty members to create an integrated, problem-to-prototype Launch Project in small teams.
-This year, ten teams worked on projects leveraging emerging technologies in areas including global population health, wildland firefighting, and memory therapy.
+As part of the MSTI curriculum, students work in small teams with GIX Consortium members, partners, and UW faculty members to create hardware and software prototypes that solve real-world problems.
+This year, ten teams worked on projects using emerging technologies in areas including global population health, wildland firefighting, and memory therapy.

 Team: Yingru Feng, Cody Gagnon, Jerry Liang, Yujie Zhu, Yuzhou Zhuang

 All commercial jets use an Auxillary Power Unit or APU to provide power and preconditioned air to the plane when parked at the gate.
 APUs are necessary for the function of jets, but they aren’t needed when greener sources of energy are available.
 In partnership with Microsoft’s AI for Earth initiative, the team developed a system which automatically monitors APU usage in real-time, providing operational insights into a previously inaccessible data stream, and enabling enforcement of upcoming environmental regulations.

 Huichen Li, Yun Liu, Lu Wang

 Cocobot is a virtual therapy chatbot that helps family caregivers of people with chronic conditions access self-care tools more conveniently and flexibly.
 We designed mechanisms for Cocobot to learn users’ behaviors over time by collecting users’ feedback for each session, track users’ practice history, and monitor users’ emotional changes.
 With customized experiences and flexible interactions, we encourage users to stay engaged and form long-term selfcare habits.

 Frank Zhou, Ketki Hardas, Jialin Zhao, Lu Wei, Tommy Ho